KingSutter/movie-sagas/README.md

 An application for viewing movies and genres and editing the title and description as needed.

-NOTE: If you would like to skip the installation onto your local machine, you can head to [my online version of app](https://movie-list-willsutter.herokuapp.com/#/)
+NOTE: If you would like to skip the installation onto your local machine, you can head to [my online version of the app](https://movie-list-willsutter.herokuapp.com/#/)

 ## Installation